Split Rock at West Harbour Bluff on Providenciales

 A tour boat at the cave at West Harbour Bluff.

 West Harbour Bluff (also known as Split Rock or Pirate’s Cove) is a scenic area at the southwest point of Providenciales.
-This coastal setting offers several interesting features, including a small peninsula with sea cliffs, a small open-faced cave, and about a mile of secluded beach.
-The West Harbour Bluff area is one of the more remote sections of Providenciales, and about a five-mile drive from any developed part of the island.
+This coastal setting offers several interesting features, including a small peninsula with sea cliffs, a small open-faced cave, and about a mile (1.6 km) of secluded beach.
+The West Harbour Bluff area is one of the more remote sections of Providenciales, and about a five mile (8 km) drive from any developed part of the island.

 The view from the top of the peninsula is quite impressive.
-To the north, the beaches and shallows of the Frenchman’s Creek Nature Reserve can be seen, and to the southwest, West Caicos.
+To the north, the beaches and shallows of the Frenchman’s Creek Nature Reserve can be seen.
+To the southwest, you can see West Caicos.
 If you’re lucky, you may spot a shark in the water below, or find one of the 200-year-old inscriptions left in the rock by past shipwrecked sailors.

-The West Harbour Bluff area is part of the Frenchman’s Creek Nature Reserve, which continues north along the coast of Providenciales for about 3 miles (4.8 km).
-For bird watchers, this region is frequented by Brown Pelicans, White Tailed Tropic Birds, Ospreys, and Green Herons.
+The West Harbour Bluff area is part of the Frenchman’s Creek Nature Reserve, which continues north along the coast of Providenciales for about three miles (4.8 km).
+For bird watchers, this region is frequented by brown pelicans, white-tailed tropicbirds, ospreys, and green herons.

 Bonefish Point, a scenic sandy peninsula, is also found near West Harbour Bluff.